khloe-zhang/khloe-zhang/README.md

 ### Hi there 👋
-- :smiley: I'm Khloe, a fresh graduate majoring in English.
+- :smiley: I'm Yushan, a master student majoring in Information Studies at Nanyang Technological University.
-- :seedling: I'm currently working as a technical writer.